-Inspirational Book Summaries topic include: Self Awareness, Accomplishing Goals, Spiritual Development, Personal/Professional Development, Wilderness Adventures and Consciousness
+Inspirational Book Summaries topics include: Self Awareness, Accomplishing Goals, Spiritual Development, Personal/Professional Development, Wilderness Adventures and Consciousness

 by Gary Zukav published 1989, reviewed by Charlie, December 12th 2019